-The world sees Christmas all white and pristine.
+The world expects Christmas to be all white and pristine – everywhere!

 Australia is an island